pwittchen/ReactiveNetwork/README.md

       // do something with isConnectedToHost
   });
 ```

+If you want to use `WalledGardenInternetObservingStrategy`, please update HTTP response code via `InternetObservingSettings`.
+E.g set it to `200` because default is `204`.

 The same operation can be done with `checkInternetConnectivity(strategy, host)` method, which returns `Single` instead of `Observable`.